-The Australian Government’s International Climate Change Adaptation Initiative (ICCAI) ($328.2 million, 2008-2013) is helping to address high priority adaptation needs in vulnerable countries, focusing on small island developing states and least developed countries.
+The Australian Government’s International Climate Change Adaptation Initiative ($328.2 million, 2008-2013) is addressing high priority adaptation needs in vulnerable countries, focusing on small island developing states and least developed countries.

 The initiative’s efforts are concentrated on the Pacific but significant support is also provided for vulnerable countries in South and Southeast Asia, the Caribbean and Africa.

 - Establish a sound policy, scientific and analytical basis for Australia to help developing partner countries adapt to the impacts of climate change.

 - Increase understanding in partner countries of the impacts of climate change on their natural and socioeconomic systems.